shubham526/SIGIR2021-Entity-Retrieval/README.md

 - Anchor Text: Anchor text of the link.

 You can read the full description of the data on the official web page of TREC CAR [here](http://trec-car.cs.unh.edu/).

+## Running the code
+The code is partially in Java and partially in Python.
+The code has been tested using Java openJDK 13 and Python 3.7.
+The java code required Maven 3 to be installed.

+To install the java code:
+- Clone this repository using `git clone`.
+- Inside the repository, there are two folders: java (containing the java code) and python (containing the python code).
+From the java directory, run the following command: `mvn clean install`.
+This should create a jar file called `SIGIR2021-Short-Final-Code-Release-1.0-SNAPSHOT-jar-with-dependencies.jar` inside `java/target`.

+You may now run this jar file using `java -jar SIGIR2021-Short-Final-Code-Release-1.0-SNAPSHOT-jar-with-dependencies.jar` along with various command line arguments (see below)  to create the features for training.

+The folder "python" contains scripts for the following:
+1. `bert_entity_rerank.py`: Entity re-ranking using [BERT-as-a-service](https://github.com/hanxiao/bert-as-service).
+2. `create-page-id-to-name-mapping.py`: Script to create a mapping from TREC CAR entity-ids to entity-names.
+3. `create_query_annotations.py`: Script to annotate TREC CAR queries using TagMe.
+4. `entity_rerank.py`: Re-implementation of the entity ranking method from [Gerritse et al., 2020](https://arxiv.org/abs/2005.02843).

+The python scripts have a help function which may be called using the `--help` option with then script.
+For example, `python entity_rerank.py --help`.

 ## Reading the TREC CAR data
 The TREC CAR data can be read using the official `trec-car-tools` available [here](https://github.com/TREMA-UNH/trec-car-tools).
 We use the Java version in this work.